CaleyD/FrontEndGuidelines/README.md

 * (i) Frames shall be titled with text that facilitates frame identification and navigation.
 * (j) Pages shall be designed to avoid causing the screen to flicker with a frequency greater than 2 Hz and lower than 55 Hz.
 ___We've never seen this to be an issue on our site___
-* (k) A text-only page, with equivalent information or functionality, shall be provided to make a web site comply with the provisions of this part, when compliance cannot be accomplished in any other way.
+* (k) A text-only page, with equivalent information or functionality, shall be provided to make a web site comply with the provisions of this part, when compliance

+cannot be accomplished in any other way.
 The content of the text-only page shall be updated whenever the primary page changes.
-* (l) When pages utilize scripting languages to display content, or to create interface elements, the information provided by the script shall be identified with functional text that can be read by Assistive Technology.
+* (l) When pages utilize scripting languages to display content, or to create interface elements, the information provided by the script shall be identified with

+functional text that can be read by Assistive Technology.
-* (m) When a web page requires that an applet, plug-in or other application be present on the client system to interpret page content, the page must provide a link to a plug-in or applet that complies with §1194.21(a) through (l).
+* (m) When a web page requires that an applet, plug-in or other application be present on the client system to interpret page content, the page must provide a link to

+a plug-in or applet that complies with §1194.21(a) through (l).
 ___Just avoid applets and plugins (no more Flash)___
-* (n) When electronic forms are designed to be completed on-line, the form shall allow people using Assistive Technology to access the information, field elements, and functionality required for completion and submission of the form, including all directions and cues.
+* (n) When electronic forms are designed to be completed on-line, the form shall allow people using Assistive Technology to access the information, field elements, and

+functionality required for completion and submission of the form, including all directions and cues.
 * (o) A method shall be provided that permits users to skip repetitive navigation links.
 * (p) When a timed response is required, the user shall be alerted and given sufficient time to indicate more time is required.

 ## Performance

-Web pages should render in under 2 seconds on average.
-Review real user monitoring data recorded in the production environment to verify performance.

-Steve Souders has some great [tech talks on web performance](http://stevesouders.com/videos.php).

 ### Optimize Images

 Use [tinypng](tinypng.com) or similar tool to compress `png` files and speed up downloads.

-### Make Fewer HTTP Requests
+### Limit # of http requests

 * Combine multiple icons/graphics into one download with [CSS sprites](http://css-tricks.com/css-sprites/).
 * Combine CSS requests using .LESS includes